Registry

 - API Key: The API key you just copied.

-After filling in the form, click on Submit, and you will see the new registry auth created successfully.
+After filling in the form, click Submit to create the new registry auth successfully.

 Custom